OfficeDev/outlook-dev-docs/docs/add-ins/index.md

     ![Shows a contextual app in a card](images/contextual-window.png)

+> [!NOTE]
+> [Custom panes have been deprecated](https://developer.microsoft.com/en-us/outlook/blogs/make-your-add-ins-available-in-the-office-ribbon/) so please ensure that you're using a supported extension point.

 ## Mailbox items available to add-ins

 Outlook Add-ins are available on messages or appointments while composing or reading, but not other item types.
 Outlook does not activate add-ins if the current message item, in a compose or read form, is one of the following: